junxit/us-congress-bills-109/bill.md

 > - **(k)** *Nonlethal removal and control*
 >   - **(1)** The Secretary shall conduct a program on the nonlethal removal and control of nuisance pinnipeds.
 The program shall include a review of measures that have been taken to effect such removal and control, the effectiveness of these measures, and the development of new technologies to deter nuisance pinnipeds.
->   - **(2)** The Secretary shall include, among the individuals that develop the program under this subsection, representatives of the commercial and recreational fishing industries.
+>   - **(2)** The Secretary shall include, among the individuals that develop the program under this subsection, representatives of the commercial and recreational fishing industries and, as appropriate, individuals with scientific proficiency, technical credentials, and expertise.
 >   - **(3)** The Secretary is encouraged, where appropriate, to use independent marine mammal research institutions in developing and in conducting the program.
 >   - **(4)** The Secretary shall, by December 31 of each year, submit an annual report on the results of research under this subsection to the Committee on Resources of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate.
 > - **(l)** *Qualified nonlethal control projects*